acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 Most of the examples in this page define content scripts as strings, and use the `contentScript` option to assign them to page mods.

-In your code you will more often create content scripts in separate files under your add-on's `data` directory.
+Alternatively, you can create content scripts in separate files under your add-on's `data` directory.
 Then you can use the [`self`](packages/addon-kit/docs/self.html) module to retrieve a URL pointing to the file, and assign this to the page-mod's `contentScriptFile`